bhopals/discord-blockchain/README.md

 - Meta Mask - Authentication
 - Sanity - Backend Database
 - GROQ (Graph-Relational Object Queries) - A declarative query language
-- Versel - Deployment
+- Versel - Deploy, Preview, and Ship with Delightful User Experience Vercel is a platform for frontend frameworks and static sites, built to integrate with your headless content, commerce, or database.
+  It provides a frictionless developer experience to take care of the hard things: deploying instantly, scaling automatically, and serving personalized content around the globe.
+  It makes easy for frontend teams to develop, preview, and ship delightful user experiences, where performance is the default.

 ## Directories Details

 - Client

   - cd client
-  - npx create-next-app .
+  - `npx create-next-app .`

 - Server

   - cd server
-  - npm i -g yarn
+  - `npm i -g yarn`
-  - yarn init
+  - `yarn init`
     - question name (server): discord-gun-node
     - question version (1.0.0):
     - question description: